-One of the strengths of the national disaster management framework is its commitment to, and active engagements and partnerships with non-governmental organization, civil society the private sector among others.
-For example the above stakeholder groups play a leading role in the functioning of the national disaster committees.
-Specifically, the private sector is involved in ten (10) of the thirteen (13) national committees, civil society and NGO in five (5) and six (6) of the committees respectively.
+5. e) Engagement and partnerships with non-governmental actors; civil society, private sector, amongst others, have been fostered at all levels of the thirteen (13) national committees, civil society and NGO in five (5) and six (6) of the committees respectively.
 In reference to the importance of the private sector it was reported by a participant at the HFA review that the police relies quite extensively on the private sector particularly during the response and recovery phases of a disaster.
 It was noted however, that more strategic engagement can be made of the private sector in mobilizing financial and technical resources to support prevention and mitigation interventions.